palkartik07/calisthenics-coach/README.md

 - Works best if you're the only person in frame
 - CPU processing means ~10 FPS (fine for coaching, not high-speed analysis)

-## Built for Vision Agents hackathon

-This project was built for the Vision Possible: Agent Protocol hackathon (Feb 23 - Mar 1, 2026).
-The challenge was to build something using Vision Agents SDK that combines computer vision with AI agents.

-We picked calisthenics coaching because:
-1. Form really matters for bodyweight exercises
-2. It's hard to see your own form mistakes
-3. Real-time feedback is crucial
-4. Perfect use case for pose detection + AI feedback

 ## License